Because we’re givers!

 We at WinterfestMD felt like this was a something that we should get on board with.
 We are a charitable group for sure, but we are also engaged in our own sense of art and creativity.
 Scrapbookers of all people understand the importance of getting lost in our creations and memories.
 WE OF ALL PEOPLE understand how to help.

 I have been in touch with the art therapist at University.
 She first hand sees the not only the needs of her patients but the benefits of having their own opportunity for personal creativity.
 Read more at the links below about Yumi C.A.R.E.S

 HERE’S HOW WE’RE GOING TO HELP!

 Each year we have a SWAP TABLE, where we drop off and pick up random items we may need throughout the weekend.
 As you know at the end of Winterfest each year we donate these items to a Girl Scout troop.
 As our mom’s daughters age out (or interest out!) the recipient troop changes and has begun to present a challenge to us as to what to do with the leftovers.
-I will begin collecting them and deliver them to the art therapist at University after Winterfest as they are in need of all types of support.
+I will begin collecting them and delivering them to the art therapist at University after Winterfest as they are in need of all types of supplies.
 The foundation relies solely on donations and donating supplies can offset some of the expenses the foundation experiences.
 Given this is the first time anyone has done this, she isn’t exactly sure what types of items I will be bringing her so she’ll need to make a determination at that time what she can actually bring in to a hospital room.
 There’s concern for items that can carry germs, and the patient’s environment needs to be sanitized.
 (So we’ll still need a Plan B for those items not appropriate for the ages or sanitized environment!)